katxeus/civic-participation-network/README.md

 ## Participation Chapters
 Facilitate the creation and moderation of Global civic participation chapters that adapt uniquely to different global locales.
 A need that will require the platform to support many languages.
 This will help civic exchange across geopolitical lines.
+Engineering the platform to interconnect global geopolitical chapters.